Gosia Bates (Lehkunow) is 34 years old, moved to the UK 10 years ago and has been living and working with dogs since...

 When still in Poland, she was extensively cooperating with animal shelters and rescue organisations fostering, training and rehoming dogs, not all of which were well-behaved and easy to handle.
 She's gained a lot of experience with dogs of all shapes and sizes, from Miniature Dachshund to Great Danes.

 In 2009 she moved to London to study dog training and animal behaviour, which was not available in Poland at the time, and is actively interested in modern, reward-based techniques of training.
 Since moving to the UK she’s been doing various courses, attending seminars and conferences to learn from the very best in the field like: Daniel Mills, Ken Ramirez, Patricia McConnell, Ian Dunbar, Marc Bekoff, Claudia Fugazza, Victoria Stilwell and Brenda Aloff, Turid Rugaas, Chirag Patel, Susan Friedman, Kamal Fernandez, Jo Hill and Craig Ogilvie.
-Gosia is a certified dog trainer and a member of the Guild of Dog Trainers and the Association of Pet Dog Trainers, UK (01290) and a full member of The Institute of Modern Dog Training.
+Gosia is a certified dog trainer and a member of the Guild of Dog Trainers (Master Trainer) and the Association of Pet Dog Trainers, UK (01290) and a full member of The Institute of Modern Dog Training.
 Dogs & the City has the Kennel Club Listed Status and hosts The Kennel Club Good Citizen Dog Scheme.

 Gosia firmly believes that training methods should be matched not only to particular dogs' temperaments but also to their owners' skills and abilities and therefore she does not support one fit-for-all training philosophy but approaches every situation individually instead.
 She also believes that a dog's happiness and well-being is at the centre of her work.